hsf-training/hsf-training-ml-gpu-webpage/_episodes/05-runtime.md

 import time
 start = time.time()

-# insert some code to do somthing here
+# insert some code to do something here

 if use_cuda: torch.cuda.synchronize()    # <---------------- extra line
 end = time.time()